ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/Alert Remediation Tips/checkipblock.md

 `curl --insecure https://git.thmon.ukfast.co.uk/threatmon-public/active-response-scripts/raw/master/check-block-status.sh | bash -s -- {IP TO CHECK}`

-If you`d like to automatically remove the IP from the block list, specify `--remove-found- when using the script, like below:
+If you'd like to automatically remove the IP from the block list, specify `--remove-found` when using the script, like below:

 `curl --insecure https://git.thmon.ukfast.co.uk/threatmon-public/active-response-scripts/raw/master/check-block-status.sh | bash -s -- {IP TO CHECK} --remove-found`